Robert Mugabe: death of a liberation 'colossus' who crushed his foes as Zimbabwe unraveled

 Born on Feb.
 21, 1924, on a Roman Catholic mission near Harare, Mugabe was educated by Jesuit priests and worked as a primary school teacher before going to South Africa’s University of Fort Hare, then a breeding ground for African nationalism.

-Returning to then-Rhodesia in 1960, he entered politics and was jailed four years later for a decade for opposing white rule.
-When his infant son died of malaria in Ghana in 1966, Mugabe was denied parole to attend the funeral, a decision that historians say added to Mugabe’s subsequent bitterness.

-After his release, he rose to the top of the Zimbabwe African National Liberation Army guerrilla movement.
+Returning to then-Rhodesia in 1960, he entered politics and was jailed for a decade for opposing white rule.
+When his infant son died of malaria in Ghana in 1966, Mugabe was denied parole to attend the funeral.
+After his release, he rose to lead the Zimbabwe African National Liberation Army guerrilla movement.

 “You have inherited a jewel in Africa.
 Don’t tarnish it,” Tanzanian President Julius Nyerere told him during the independence celebrations in Harare.